 Professor and Chair, Art Department

-In addition to scholarly articles, reviews and translations, Professor Sellin has produced several books: Fractured Families and Rebel Maidservants: The Biblical Hagar in Seventeenth Century Dutch Art and Literature (Trinity Press/Continuum Books/T&T Clark, 2006); From Unholy to Holy: the Four Female Ancestors of Jesus Christ in the Gospel of Matthew (R. Mellinkoff Publications, 2010); and Crossing Boundaries and Transforming Identities (American Association for Netherlandic Studies/Nodus Publikationen, 2011).
+In addition to scholarly articles, reviews and translations, Professor Sellin has produced several books: Fractured Families and Rebel Maidservants: The Biblical Hagar in Seventeenth Century Dutch Art and Literature (Trinity Press/Continuum Books/T&T Clark, 2006); From Unholy to Holy: the Four Female Ancestors of Jesus Christ in the Gospel of Matthew (Ruth Mellinkoff Publications, 2010); and Crossing Boundaries and Transforming Identities (American Association for Netherlandic Studies/Nodus Publikationen, 2011).

 2003 Doctor of Philosophy in Art History, UCLA

 - Dissertation Thesis: 'Uitgedreven en door Godts Engel geredt’: The Biblical Hagar and Ishmael in 17th Century Netherlandish Painting and Literature

 - Advanced to Candidacy 2/26/01.
 Degree award date: 4/28/03.

 1999 Masters of Arts in Art History, UCLA

 - Master's Thesis: Portrayals of the Expulsion of Hagar and Ishmael in 17th Century Dutch Painting